This article will focus on your motivation.

 WHY DO YOU WANT TO WRITE FOR CHILDREN?

-Some people read about a children’s writer getting a large advance and this motivates them into deciding they will write for children as well.
+Some people read about a children’s writer getting a large cash advance and it is this alone which motivates them into deciding they will write for children as well.

 If money was the best motivator everybody would be writing.